HR-CMGT/Javascript-Machine-Learning/workshop/workshop3.md

 # Next steps

 A great next step would be to look at the [ML5 library](https://ml5js.org), which contains many examples for different types of machine learning.
-ML5 uses TensorFlowJS.
+Perhaps you can start [teaching the computer how to draw](https://www.youtube.com/watch?v=pdaNttb7Mr8)!

 The [reading list](../README.md) contains tons of links to documentation, libraries and tutorials.